mtimbs/blog-2024/src/content/blog/big-bets-or-little-things-well.md

 From a product and management perspective, we can always convince ourselves that the solution to our problems lies in the future down an untrodden path.
 Revenue growth not high enough, sales conversions too low, churn too high?
 It is so easy to attribute all these issues a lack of some feature or another.
 It's really hard to double down and keep to a path when there's no immediate gratification.
 I think nearly every company has launched a new feature or product area with high hopes and expectations only to see it underwhelm on release.
 What's the harder pill to swallow?
 Did you build the wrong thing, or did you build the right thing but do it wrong?
 Do you keep investing in it and iterating and hope it lands, or do you move to the next thing?

-Somebody once warned that easy road leads to destruction.
+Somebody once warned that the easy road leads to destruction.
 If we leave little papercuts all over our product, they eventually add up to a lot of pain for our customers.
 If we have one feature with a papercut or two we can still have a good product.
 If we have 30 features with papercuts, our entire product suddenly feels quite bad.
 Edge cases start to add up when you have a lot of edges.
 Something that works 99% of the time, starts to fail an uncomfortably high amount when you do it 10 million times.

 ## Finding Your Bias